Hawthorn Entertainment Ltd

 It is imperative that you are aware to the changes to the legislation which will

-AGENTS / HIRERS / VENUES & CLIENTS.
+affect all AGENTS / HIRERS / VENUES & CLIENTS.

-All agents MUST ensure that they have a copy of the Statutory instrument
+All agents MUST ensure that they have a copy of the Statutory instrument 2003

-2003 No. 3319 The Conduct of Employment Agencies and
+No. 3319 The Conduct of Employment Agencies and

 Employment Business Regulations 2003